timwarnock/best-practices-and-notes/jenkins.md

 ## skip stage

-Jenkins scripted pipeline does not provide a way to skip a stage other than to wrap it in an if-condition (which unfortunately has the effect of behaving as if the stage never existed.
+Jenkins scripted pipeline does not provide a way to skip a stage other than to wrap it in an if-condition (which unfortunately has the effect of behaving as if the stage never existed).
 The declarative pipelines offer the `when` syntax and can provide nice diagrams as follows,

 <img src="images/jenkins-skip.png">

-In order to get that same effect with a scripted library, you can override the `stage()` function to only execute if a condition is met.
+In order to get this same effect with a scripted library, you can override the `stage()` function to only execute when a condition is met.

 ```groovy
 import org.jenkinsci.plugins.pipeline.modeldefinition.Utils